Immortality: Moses Mendelssohn

 Moses Mendelssohn's Phaedon is a defense of the simplicity and immortality of the soul.
 It is a series of three dialogues, revisiting the Platonic dialogue Phaedo, in which Socrates argues for the immortality of the soul, in preparation for his own death.
 Many philosophers, including Plotinus, Descartes, and Leibniz, argue that the soul is simple, and that because simples cannot decompose they must be immortal.
 In the Phaedon, Mendelssohn addresses gaps in earlier versions of this argument (an argument that Kant calls the Achilles of Rationalist Psychology).
 The Phaedon contains an original argument for the simplicity of the soul, and also an original argument that simples cannot suddenly disappear.
 It contains further original arguments that the soul must retain its rational capacities as long as it exists.

 Ethics

 The possibility of clinical immortality raises a host of medical, philosophical, and religious issues and ethical questions.
 These include persistent vegetative states, the nature of personality over time, technology to mimic or copy the mind or its processes, social and economic disparities created by longevity, and survival of the heat death of the universe.

 Undesirability

 Physical immortality has also been imagined as a form of eternal torment, as in the myth of Tithonus, or in Mary Shelley's short story The Mortal Immortal, where the protagonist lives to witness everyone he cares about die around him.
 For additional examples in fiction, see Immortality in fiction.

-Kagan (2012) argues that any form of human immortality would be undesirable.
+Shelly Kagan (2012) argues that any form of human immortality would be undesirable.
 Kagan's argument takes the form of a dilemma.
 Either our characters remain essentially the same in an immortal afterlife, or they do not: